2hdddg/pug/README.md

-Todo
+Pug
 ====

-Todo is a simple light-weight distributed issue tracker that handles what's released on a server.
+Pug is a simple light-weight distributed issue tracker that handles what's released on a server.

 Why
 ----